ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 But how is the Electronic Typewriter related to the Memory Typewriter?
 If the 1978 "Electronic Typewriter" is "the first electronic typewriter", how come there is so much "electronics" in the Mag Card Typewriter and Memory Typewriter?

 Part of it is marketing and branding.
 Another aspect is that the Electronic Typewriter appears to have less mechanical parts and more modern electronics, including a processor board.
-The keyboard too, while still mechanical (but with 6 selection switches), is not quite like the Memory Typewriter's. [^mechanical-keyboard] As a start, you can compare the following layout with the layout of the IBM Memory Typewriter above.
+The keyboard too, while still mechanical (but with 6 selection switches), is not quite like the Memory Typewriter's.
+As a start, you can compare the following layout with the layout of the IBM Memory Typewriter above.

 ![Layout of the IBM Electronic Typewriter 75](/assets/posts/ibm-memory-typewriter/2x/electronic-75-layout.jpg){:standalone}